srikacharla/NLPSRI_ARMEL/README.md

 ## 5.1
-Data scrapping
+Data scraping

 Song lyrics were extracted using Lyrics genius database.
-The algorithm for extraction can be found in file(https://github.com/srikacharla/NLPSRI_ARMEL/blob/main/DateDataRetrieval.py).
+The algorithm for extraction can be found in file (https://github.com/srikacharla/NLPSRI_ARMEL/blob/main/DateDataRetrieval.py).
 Note that the files: List_of_artists.csv is required to retrieve that data.
 It contains the list of artists used to extract lyrics from the Genius Database.
 It can be found [here](https://github.com/srikacharla/NLPSRI_ARMEL/tree/main/Datasets)
 To download only lyrics data, run this file(https://github.com/srikacharla/NLPSRI_ARMEL/blob/main/LyricsDataRetieval.py)

 To download lyrics data with date information, run this file (https://github.com/srikacharla/NLPSRI_ARMEL/blob/main/DateDataRetrieval.py)

 To download Bollywood songs, run this file (https://github.com/srikacharla/NLPSRI_ARMEL/blob/main/BollywoodSongsRetrieval.py)

 To translate the Bollywood lyrics and save this data, run this file (https://github.com/srikacharla/NLPSRI_ARMEL/blob/main/BollywoodSongsTranslate.py)

-*** Note: In order to process through the project without extracting the data from Database (which is time consuming).
-All data extracted necessary for the project has been stored and can be found in [here](https://github.com/srikacharla/NLPSRI_ARMEL/tree/main/Datasets).
+*** Note: In order to process through the project without extracting the data from Database (which is time-consuming) every time, all extracted data necessary for the project has been stored and can be found in [here](https://github.com/srikacharla/NLPSRI_ARMEL/tree/main/Datasets).

 ** Important note**
 In order to run any other files, you first need to have the data in the Datasets folder.
+Link to download Datasets data: https://1drv.ms/u/s!AiZZze8uHoL6kRLJxuTefXUZCZzz?e=o3eO1b

 ## 5.2
 Similarity within same music genre

 Run file: sim_within.py, found here (https://github.com/srikacharla/NLPSRI_ARMEL/blob/main/sim_within.py)

-Output is similarity matrices between song lyrics of the same music.
-See final report Fig. 6 for expected outcome & detailed explanation
+Output is similarity matrices between song lyrics of the same music genres.
+See final report Fig. 6 for expected outcome & detailed explanation.

 ## 5.3
 Similarity between different genre of music

 Run file: sim_between.py, found here (https://github.com/srikacharla/NLPSRI_ARMEL/blob/main/sim_between.py)

 Output is similarity matrices between different music genres.
-See final report Fig. 7 for expected outcome & detailed explanation
+See final report Fig. 7 for expected outcome & detailed explanation.

 ## 5.4
 Change of music genres similarity across time

 Run file: sim_by_years.py, found here (https://github.com/srikacharla/NLPSRI_ARMEL/blob/main/sim_by_years.py)

-Output is plot change of similarity score between eac .
-See final report Fig. 7 for expected outcome & detailed explanation
+Output is plot change of similarity score between each music genre against others.
+It shows how the lyrical dependency between song lyrics has evolved across time.
+See final report Fig. 8 for expected outcome & detailed explanation.

+*** Input here is similarity matrices built here: (https://github.com/srikacharla/NLPSRI_ARMEL/blob/extract_year_sim.py).
+Results were saved here (https://github.com/srikacharla/NLPSRI_ARMEL/blob/similarity_analysis), and were used in sim_by_years.py

 ## 5.5
 Training